 - Sear for about 2 minutes without touching them.
 Let the other side brown for another minute.
 Transfer to a plate.

 - Cook onions and red bell peppers for a minute until slightly blistered.
 Add scallions and push them to one side.
-Slightly lower the heat at this point.
+Slightly lower to medium-high heat at this point.

 - Add a bit of oil and sauté ginger and garlic for about 30 seconds.
 Toss them all together.